Fogo Island Inn is a great spot for kids and families.

 Circumnavigate an iceberg on a Ketanja boat tour.

 Fogo Island Inn is a serene retreat amid nature’s wild glory, but the experience goes far deeper, offering guests the opportunity to integrate into the local community.
 The activities available during each of the island’s seven seasons reflect the many facets of your surroundings: guests can hike along coastal trails or go whale-watching; forage for wild berries or cruise out into "Iceberg Alley" to get up close to the ice that floats south from Greenland.
-You'll also spend time with your designated community host, deep-sea fishing, cooking timeless outport dishes, or learning how to build local boats.
+You'll also spend time with your designated Community Host, pond fishing, cooking timeless outport dishes, or learning how to build local boats.

 With a community host as your guide, delve into the aspects of island life that interest you on an outing that is yours to shape as you wish.
 Whether you seek to meet local craftspeople, explore abandoned villages, or learn how to salt fish, expect entertaining local lore and an engaging cultural exchange.

 Myriad trails meander through the wilds of Fogo Island, and guests are welcome to head out on their own or join a community host to explore.
 Follow the coast through the deserted coves of Eastern Tickle and Lion’s Den, where fishing villages once stood; climb to the peak of Brimstone Head; or trace the footsteps of Irish Settlers along Turpins Trail.
 Hike to Oliver’s Cove Head for a chance at an iceberg sighting from shore, or cross bogs on an ancient footpath on the lookout for edible berries.